Azure/azure-sdk/docs/policies/reviewprocess.md

 ### Champion Scenarios

 A champion scenario is a use case that the consumer of the client library is commonly expected to perform.
 Champion scenarios are used to ensure the developer experience is exemplary for the common cases.
 You need to show the entire code sample (including error handling, as an example) for the champion scenarios.
+Please also show how the **authentication workflow** would look like for your library.

-Examples of good scenarios are technology agnostic (i.e. the customer can do the same thing in multiple ways), and are expected to be used by > 20% of users:
+Examples of good scenarios are technology agnostic (i.e. the customer can do the same thing in multiple ways), and are expected to be used by > 20% of users.
-* Upload a file
-* Update firmware on the device
-* Recognize faces in an uploaded image

 Examples of bad scenarios:
 * Create a client (it's part of a scenario, and we'll see it often enough in true champion scenarios)